DoortjeSteketee/Twitter_gender_classification/README.md

 The data is stored in a list of dictionaries (called updated_training_list), every dictionary being a tweet that has the 4 extracted elements as keys and the corresponding values.

 ### Processing the data
-To analyze the text written in the tweets we used spaCy to tokize and perform part-of-speech tagging as can be seen in section X. We chose not the lemmatize the text as the tweets are extremely short.
+To analyze the text written in the tweets we used spaCy to tokenize and perform part-of-speech tagging as can be seen in section X. We chose not the lemmatize the text as the tweets are extremely short.
 By lemmatizing we could lose relevant information by making the tweets even shorter than they already are.
 By leaving the tweets as they are, we could focus on lexical variation more.
 We specifically looked at first person expressions such as 'I'm' and 'I am'.
 The lemma for 'I'm' and 'I am' is 'be', therefore lemmatizing these expressions would condense the lexical variation.

 ### Finding relevant features
 Section X contains functions for finding the relevant features in our tweets.
 All the functions have a comment and a docstring defining what the function does.
 The features we're looking at can be divided into the following categories: